Ajantha-Wira/OCT-EWS-public/README.md

 - disease-direction analysis
 - reporting and monitoring

-The structure below reflects the full implementation architecture (private repository).
+The structure below outlines the full system architecture, including modules currently maintained in a private repository.

 ```
 OCT_EWS/
 ├── config/          # Phase configuration and defaults